Enabling Authentication#

 cull:

-# don't cull authenticated users
+# don't cull authenticated users (reverts binderhub chart's default)

-users: False
+users: false

 hub: